Towards Coordinate- and Dimension-Agnostic Machine Learning for Partial Differential Equations: Introduction

+In this work we push these ideas substantially further, and show that we can learn PDEs not just in a coordinate-independent way but also independently of the data domain, dimension, and geometry. \begin{quote} \em We propose a framework that allows us to learn a dynamical system (a physical mechanistic model) from data in one domain, and then make accurate predictions in another, when the underlying physics is the same. \end{quote} We are able to do this by combining ideas from the coordinate-free learning of time evolution scalar PDEs from \cite{psarellis2024data}, and by recent work in \emph{any-dimensional learning} that proposes a theoretical framework for machine learning models that are defined on a fixed set of parameters but can be trained and evaluated in spaces of arbitrary size \citep{levin2024any, levin2025transferring}.

+The most widely used any-dimensional models are arguably graph neural networks (GNNs), where a model defined on a fixed set of parameters can be trained and evaluated on graphs of any size (and GNNs are completely agnostic to the graph sizes).
+In order to have a sufficiently expressive machine learning model with a fixed number of parameters while the dimension of the input space grows arbitrarily, one typically relies on some form of symmetry constraint (this is mathematically formalized via representation stability \citep{farb2014representation}).
+For example, graph neural networks are equivariant with respect to node permutations.

-Inspired by the work by Psarellis et al. \cite{psarellis2024data}, we propose a machine learning approach that can learn a PDE in one domain and generalize it to different domains and dimensions.
-Our approach applies to PDEs that describe the evolution of multiple coupled scalar fields.
-We only consider PDE operators that are invariant with respect to local orthogonal symmetries \cite{weyl2015symmetry, frankel2011geometry,nakahara2018geometry,abraham2012manifolds, villartowards}, which is a feature observed in many natural phenomena.
-For these systems, we show how machine learning can achieve ``full spatial liberation,'' enabling training in any space and coordinate system, yet being able to make accurate predictions across all others, regardless of coordinates, but also dimensions, boundary conditions, and spatial \textit{intrinsic} curvatures (i.e. non-vanishing Riemann curvature tensor \cite{do1992riemannian}).
+In this work we learn PDE operators that are invariant with respect to local orthogonal symmetries \citep{weyl2015symmetry, frankel2011geometry,nakahara2018geometry,abraham2012manifolds, villartowards}, which is a feature observed in many natural phenomena.
+For these systems, we show how machine learning can achieve ``full spatial liberation'', enabling training in any space and coordinates, yet being able to make accurate predictions across all others, regardless of coordinates, but also dimensions, boundary conditions, and spatial \textit{intrinsic} curvatures (i.e. Riemann curvature tensors \citep{do1992riemannian}).
 Fusion of training data obtained at different coordinates/geometries is also enabled.